 High in caffeine, glucose, and sucrose, these chemical-laden drinks can do some real damage to your body.
-A 2016 report, published in BMJ Case Reports, recorded how a 50-year-old man developed acute hepatitis after he drank four to five energy drinks daily for three weeks(11).
+A 2016 report published in BMJ Case Reports recorded how a 50-year-old man developed acute hepatitis after he drank four to five energy drinks daily for three weeks.[*]

 Also, energy drinks are extremely damaging to your tooth enamel.

-Keep in mind that when you are used to eating a certain way for years your body craves those foods, especially when they’re full of sugar and trans fats.
+Remember that when you are used to eating a certain way for years, your body craves those foods, especially when they’re full of sugar and trans fats.
 (I know because I used to be a carb and sugar addict before I discovered intermittent fasting and low-carb eating.)

-It can take a little bit of time to acclimate to a new, healthier way of eating so be patient with yourself and feel free to make a gradual shift.
-Or, you may want to go all-in and throw out all of your unhealthy food, eliminating all temptation.
+It can take a little bit of time to acclimate to a new, healthier way of eating, so be patient with yourself and feel free to make a gradual shift.
+Or, you may want to go all-in and throw out all your unhealthy food, eliminating all temptation.